narcissawright/melancholy/README.md

 IK can be achieved though animations that are exported, but having dynamic IK in-game (for sloped ground, etc), will be delayed until the next version of SkeletonIK is added to a stable release of Godot.

-#### Vertex Color as Occlusion

-Vertex colors seem to come through already in SRGB form, so when you read COLOR in a shader, something like 0.5 red in blender will turn into ~0.23 or something.
-This is very awkward for "Occlusion painting" as seen in the GGXrd graphical presentation, but it can certainly be worked around.
-I haven't implemented this yet.

-#### Normal Editing

-Should be perfectly doable, I just need to fix up my character's face topology more beforehand.

 #### Modeling, Animations, and Importing

 I feel like I need to write down some of the things I've learned after trying to get my 3D character working in Godot.